Snow White Bristlenose Pleco (Ancistrus sp.), 15cm

 Always quarantine new arrivals for 2-4 weeks before adding them to a community tank.
 This protects established plecs from parasites and helps you observe whether new fish are fin-nippers or bullies.

 Super Red Long Fin Bristlenose Pleco breeding is very achievable in home aquariums, which is one reason this fish remains so popular.
 Compared with many specialist plecos, bristlenose breeding is moderate rather than difficult.
 Mature males develop larger facial bristles and claim caves, while females become rounder when full of eggs.
-This is far easier than trying to interpret searches like how to tell if siamese algae eater is pregnant or how do siamese algae eaters breed, because plecos show clearer cave-spawning behaviour.
+These cave-spawning cues make spawning behaviour easy to read.

 Use a dedicated 80-100 litre breeding tank or a mature community tank with several tight caves.
 Maintain warm, clean water around 25-27°C, soft to medium hardness, and strong oxygenation.
 Feed a varied conditioning diet heavy in vegetables with some protein.
 A male should have access to at least one cave just large enough for him to block the entrance with his body.